peteroupc/encoding/docs/PeterO.Text.ICharacterEncoder.md

 <b>Return Value:</b>

-The number of bytes written to the stream; -1 if no further code points emain (for example, if _c_ is -1 indicating the end of the stream), or -2 f an encoding error occurs.
-(Note that it's possible for this method to eturn 0 if, for example, it can't generate new bytes yet based on the urrent input.).
-If this method returns -2, it should not write any bytes o the output stream.
+The number of bytes written to the stream; -1 if no further code points remain (for example, if _c_ is -1 indicating the end of the stream), or -2 if an encoding error occurs.
+(Note that it's possible for this method to return 0 if, for example, it can't generate new bytes yet based on the current input.).
+If this method returns -2, it should not write any bytes to the output stream.